Basic String Operations

 Accessing Characters: Swift strings are indexed by integer positions.
 To access a character at a specific position, use

-is the position you’re interested in.
-For example,myString[myString.index(myString.startIndex, offsetBy: 2)]
+myString[index], whereindexis the position you’re interested in.
+For example,myString[myString.index(myString.startIndex, offsetBy: 2)]accesses the third character ofmyString. -

 Substrings: You can extract parts of a string using ranges.
 For example,